cometapp/jobs/ios_intern/ios_intern.md

-# iOs Intern : friend list
+# iOs intern : friend list

 * Objective-C or Swift, your choice
 * add [aureliensibiril](https://github.com/aureliensibiril) to your repo

 ## Objective